Science and chances: What should you do if you knew the chance?

 Enjoy!

-Gert-Jan Pepping is an Associate Professor in Human Movement at the School of Behavioural and Health Sciences of AUstralian Catholic University, Brisbane, Australia.
+Gert-Jan Pepping is a Professor of Human Movement Sciences at the School of Behavioural and Health Sciences of Australian Catholic University, Brisbane, Australia.

 Posted in Football, My own research, Science General, Sport Science